-1.22 Regulate Development to Protect Vegetative, Water, Fish and Wildlife Resources
+1.23 Regulate Development to Protect Vegetative, Water, Fish and Wildlife Resources b.

-- a.
-Regulate land uses and development activities to prevent, and if infeasible mitigate to the extent possible, significant adverse impacts on vegetative, water, fish and wildlife resources. - b.
 Place a priority on the managed use and protection of vegetative, water, fish and wildlife resources in rural areas of the County.

-1.23 Regulate Location, Density and Design of Development to Protect Vegeta- tive, Water, Fish and Wildlife Resources
+1.24 Regulate Location, Density and Design of Development to Protect Vegetative, Water, Fish and Wildlife Resources